-Note that the 10-year recapture period is extended under certain circumstances.
+Note.
+The 10-year recapture period is extended under certain circumstances.
+See Two-Year Grace Period- Commencement Date on page 2.

 How To Complete Schedule B

 Column A. Make one entry for each item of qualified replacement or exchange property.